-Spring is on the horizon and when it comes to riding a motorcycle, safety is the number priority.
-Safety on the road is always an important issue, but for motorcycle riders, it’s even more vital.
+Spring is on the horizon and when it comes to riding a motorcycle, safety is the No. 1 priority.
 Riders are more exposed than drivers in a car and at a higher risk of serious injuries or fatalities in an accident.
 Safety for riders is not just a good idea – it can save lives.
 It’s also important to note that your driving record determines rates and insurance quotes for both car and motorcycle insurance.
 A ticket or at-fault accident on a motorcycle could impact both policies.
 Here are a few safety tips for motorcycle riders.

 Gear Up Every Time